 Have You Been Arrested for Your Second DUI in Georgia?

 A Second DUI in Georgia can be a very serious problem.
 You may be facing serious jail-time, drivers license suspension without a limited permit to drive.
 You may be forced into a Georgia DUI Court program, which is a forced treatment program supervised by the court.
 Act quickly to protect your rights and your very freedom.
 Georgia DUI Lawyer Richard Lawson uses his more than 20 years of experience defending people charged with DUI in Georgia.
 As a Georgia DUI Attorney he has handled more than 4600 DUI cases.
 He is a former DUI Prosecutor who knows how to avoid severe Georgia DUI Penalties.
 Put his of experience to use for you today.

 30 DAY WARNING!!

-You only have 30 days from the date of your arrest to have your Georgia DUI Lawyer file your appeal or request an ignition interlock device.
+You only have 30 days from the date of your arrest to have your Georgia DUI Lawyer file your appeal.
 The 30 day letter is a request for a Georgia ALS Hearing.
 At this hearing your attorney will present arguments used to protect your right to drive.
 If this hearing request is not made, your license may be suspended for up to one year.
 You must act now.
 If you fail to file this appeal, you will lose your right to challenge the suspension of your drivers license.

 Second DUI charges in Georgia offer more severe penalties but are still traditionally treated as misdemeanor offenses.
 Georgia law demands that a second DUI conviction warrants a required minimum penalty of three days of jail time.
 Prosecuting attorneys and judges however may give you significantly more jail time upon conviction.
 It varies widely by jurisdiction, but 10-90 days for a second DUI in a short amount time is not uncommon.